California State Route 72: Route description

-Despite the fact that the route's current alignment primarily goes west along Whittier Boulevard from Beach Boulevard to I-605, SR 72 is defined in the state highway code as a north-south state route.
-This reflects the original alignment and length of SR 72 before the highway was shortened (see below).

 SR 72 is part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.

 History

 California's historic El Camino Real, which connected the Alta California missions, ran along what was then U.S. Route 101.
 Before 1964, U.S. Route 101 continued past today's end near the East Los Angeles Interchange east onto Whittier Boulevard and south on Harbor Boulevard until it met its bypass in Anaheim.
 (What is now Route 5 from Los Angeles to Anaheim was the U.S. Route 101 Bypass.)

 In 1964, the U.S. Route 101 designation was removed south of the East L.A.
 Interchange.
 Its routing on Whittier and Harbor Boulevards became Route 72 and was initially defined to run from Route 5 (the former bypass) to an unbuilt State Route 245, hence the route's lackluster end at Downey Road.
 (Route 245 was to have been a bypass connecting Route 5 with Route 60, a function that was eventually assumed by an extended Route 710.)

 In 1965, with Route 245 deleted, the definition was clarified to have Route 72 end at Downey Road, which was parallel to the planned Route 245.

-In 1981, the portion from Route 5 to Harbor Boulevard (current Route 39) was deleted, and the portion from Harbor Boulevard to Route 39 was transferred to State Route 39.
+In 1981, the portion from Route 5 to Harbor Boulevard (current SR 39) was deleted, and the portion from Harbor Boulevard to Route 39 was transferred to SR 39.

 In 1992, the portion from Atlantic Boulevard to Downey Road was deleted.

 In 2010, SB-1318 Sec.
 20 deleted the segment between I-605 and Atlantic Boulevard.
 It also states that Route 72 will be deleted when "Route 90 freeway is completed from Route 5 to Route 39."